Co-Founder-Chairman- Chief Medical Officer at Corneat Vision

 Who is Gilad Litvin?

+Dr. Litvin wrote his first patent in 2011 for an implantable device for the treatment of glaucoma and is the sole inventor of the CorNeat KPro and the CorNeat EverPatch.
 Since 2011, Dr. Litvin divides his time between practicing medicine and advancing his biomedical inventions, with the underlying goal of shifting his focus from time in the clinic to research, development and entrepreneurship.
-Ophthalmology News.